-After your debt is paid off with a debt settlement program, the negative marks stay on your credit report for up to seven years.
-In some cases, a debt settlement company will demand the negative marks get removed as part of the deal, before agreeing to a settlement.
+After paying off your debt with a debt settlement program, the negative marks could stay on your credit report for several years.
+In some cases, a debt settlement company will demand the negative marks get removed as part of the deal before agreeing to a settlement.

-Sometimes the creditors will refuse to remove the negative marks even after the debt is paid off, just because that would require extra work for them and banks can be lazy.
+Sometimes the creditors will refuse to remove the negative marks even after the debt is paid off because that would require extra work, and banks can be lazy.

 Can a credit repair program get “negative marks” and “debt collection accounts” removed from a person’s credit report after debt settlement?

 A person could use a credit repair program to dispute the negative marks and get them removed in many cases.
 Here’s the trick, dispute the debt through the credit reporting agencies (Experian, Equifax, and Transunion).
 Don’t try to dispute the debt with the debt collection company.
 If you dispute a debt through the credit reporting agencies, you essentially let the credit reporting agencies deal with your creditors.